2514 Hollywood Blvd STE 408

-Is your building approaching its deadline, or already due for 40 year recertification Fort Lauderdale requirements?
+Is your building nearing its deadline or already past due for 40 Year Recertification in Fort Lauderdale?
 This is not a “simple inspection.”
 It is a safety-driven process that can trigger structural and electrical findings, repair scopes, and documentation that must be submitted correctly for agency review.

 C.A.R.E.
-Construction helps building owners, associations, and property managers complete 40 year recertification Fort Lauderdale and milestone inspection requirements with a clear process and experienced oversight.
-Work is supported by licensing, insurance, and bonding, and inspections are completed through qualified professionals with approvals by a Florida Architect or Engineer, as required.
-The result is a properly managed inspection file, a signed and sealed report, and a path forward that keeps the building moving toward compliance.
+Construction helps building owners, associations, and property managers complete 40 Year Recertification in Fort Lauderdale and milestone inspection requirements through a clear, well-managed process.
+Every step is backed by proper licensing, insurance, and bonding, and inspections are performed by qualified professionals with final approval and sign-off by a Florida Architect or Engineer, as required.
+You get a properly organised inspection file, a signed and sealed report, and a clear path forward that keeps your property moving toward compliance.

 Avoid missed steps and last-minute surprises with a structured inspection process that focuses on the areas agencies care about most, including structural and electrical components.